In 2018 Bristol Parks Forum were a key partner in an exciting project to form a charity to support parks across both Bristol & Bath.

 The charity is now up and running as Your Park Bristol & Bath

-The Foundation will raise money and support volunteering in parks, but will not take the ownership and maintenance of the parks away from the local authorities.
+The charity will raise money and support volunteering in parks, but will not take the ownership and maintenance of the parks away from the local authorities.

-Some of the aims of the foundation include:
+Some of the aims of the charity include:

 - Allow residents, visitors, community organisations and local businesses to support improvements and activities in parks;

 - Develop sustainable relationships between business, parks and their communities;